Blog

 G2 Rating: 4.9/5

-• Instant AI response drafting: Generates contextually accurate answers in seconds.
+Generates contextually accurate answers in seconds, reducing manual effort.

-• Simple integrations: Connects easily to CRMs and document systems.
+Connects easily with CRMs, content repositories, and document management systems.

-• Very high G2 rating (4.9/5) indicates strong customer satisfaction.
+• Very high G2 rating (4.9/5) reflects strong customer satisfaction

-• Newer compared to legacy providers like Qvidian.
+• Newer compared to long-established providers like Qvidian

-Custom pricing, typically targeted at small-to-mid healthcare vendors and fast-scaling enterprises.
+Custom pricing, typically tailored to small-to-mid-sized organizations and fast-scaling enterprises.

-1up is ideal for healthcare vendors needing ultra-fast, AI-first proposal responses without the complexity of large enterprise platforms.
+1up is best suited for organizations that need ultra-fast, AI-first proposal responses without the complexity of large enterprise platforms.
+It is particularly valuable for teams that prioritize speed, accuracy, and simplicity in their RFP workflows.

 Before choosing a platform, it’s important to understand the must-have features that make SRM software truly effective.